course-dprep/animation-imdb-ratings-analysis/README.md

 ## Method

-To test the hypothesis, a linear regression was conducted.
+To test the hypothesis, a linear regression was conducted in R Studio.
 Release year was treated as the independent variable, and average IMDb user rating as the dependent variable.

 Whether a movie was an animation was dummy coded (0 = non-animated, 1 = animated) and included as a moderator to test whether it has a significant effect on the relationship from release year to the average rating.

-Other potential factors that were not specifically hypothesised but could influence ratings were included as control variables.
-This concerned runtime, and number of votes.
+Other potential factors that were not specifically hypothesised but could influence ratings were added as control variables in the regression.
+This included runtime, and number of votes.
+Furthermore, a dummy was created for whether a movie was released before 2010 or after, in order to test the effect of the rise in streaming services since the international introduction of Netflix.

 ## Preview of Findings